 Consumers spend on average 79 days researching online before buying.

-Content for Awareness.
-First of all you need to understand you need relevant content.
+First of all, you need to understand you need relevant content.
 Relevant content does not just mean repeated content from other sites or content about any topic.
-Relevant content refers to original content surrounding your website's industry.
-For example, if you are a Melbourne based Accountant it isn't relevant to write about the latest plumbing pipes from Home Hardware or new tax laws in New York City.
-You'd be better focusing your supplementary content (Blog, News etc) on new tax deductions for 2017 in Australia.
-It's all about relevancy of your target market.
-Next, we need to start thinking of our website as a long term sales tool and cog in your companies machine.
-It's something that you develop, analyse and refine to increase sales.
-You regularly look at your employees performance, your marketing and advertising performance and your everyday software tools such as your Point Of Sale System.
-If you analyse and optimize every other cog in the machine that is your company to ensure they are working smoothly and giving you the best results you need to dedicate the same resources to your website.
+Relevant content refers to original content surrounding your website’s industry.
+For example, if you are a Melbourne-based Accountant it isn’t relevant to write about the latest plumbing pipes from Home Hardware or new tax laws in New York City.
+You’d be better off focusing your supplementary content (Blog, News etc) on new tax deductions for 2017 in Australia.
+It’s all about the relevancy of your target market.
+Next, we need to start thinking of our website as a long-term sales tool and cog in your company’s machine.
+It’s something that you develop, analyse and refine to increase sales.
+You regularly look at your employee’s performance, your marketing and advertising performance and your everyday software tools such as your Point Of Sale System.
+If you analyse and optimise every other cog in the machine that is your company to ensure they are working smoothly and giving you the best results you need to dedicate the same resources to your website.
 Content plays the most important part in the sales process which is Awareness!
-If people are not aware you exist how are they going to be able to buy from you, contract your services or engage with you on any level.
-Content is mechanism to open up communication channels for new business Opportunities.
-The reasons you should write content is to:
+If people are not aware you exist how are they going to be able to buy from you, contract your services or engage with you on any level?
+Content is a mechanism to open up communication channels for new business Opportunities.
+The reasons you should write content are:

 Blogs are an excellent tool for both content marketing and SEO.
-Which isn’t surprising with most business websites today having a blog or news page and the meteoric rise of the “blogger”.
+This isn’t surprising with most business websites today having a blog or news page and the meteoric rise of the blogger.

 Blog content should be interesting and relevant to your customers.